pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 The idea of a weighted contribution of colors to the density of black comes from silver film, which behaves exactly the same way as this.
 But, as you saw coming, film doesn't work in Lab and is not perceptually realistic.
 This idea is taken up in a physically realistic way in the **channel mixer** module, where several emulsion presets of commercial silver film are offered to create a grey channel.
 Note that, in order for the coefficients to be accurate, the colour space of the operating mode (in the module **input profile**) must be set to REC 709 linear, otherwise the settings will have to be adjusted.

-For black and white based on human perceptual luminance (linear), simply lower the input or output saturation to 0% in the **color balance** module (right-click on the slider and enter 0 on the keypad -- the setting is only up to 50% by default in the interface).
+For a black and white treatment that is based on human perceptual luminance (linear), simply lower the input or output saturation to 0% in the **color balance** module (right-click on the slider and enter 0 on the keypad -- the setting is only up to 50% by default in the interface).